Topics Map > Academic & Curricular Administration > Program Changes & Development > Course Array

 • demonstrate knowledge of one or more theoretical approaches

 • synthesize and apply social science concepts

 • view issues from multiple perspectives

 Courses in the Natural Sciences are characterized by the systematic study of the natural and physical world, and with the use of abstraction and logical reasoning.
 These courses typically involve a laboratory component.
 As part of their overall Natural Sciences requirements, students are required to take both Biological and Physical Sciences (areas and designations described below).
 Courses that do not fit into those two categories, such as Computer Science, Mathematics, and Statistics, may have N, W, or Y designations.

 Physical Sciences (Breadth designation P)

-Courses in the Physical Sciences involve the systematic study of objective information about the physical world, broadly defined, and include areas of study such as Astronomy, Biology, Chemistry, Physics, Materials Science, and Earth Science (atmospheric science, oceanography).
+Courses in the Physical Sciences involve the systematic study of objective information about the physical world, broadly defined, and include areas of study such as Astronomy, Chemistry, Physics, Materials Science, and Earth Science (atmospheric science, oceanography).
 Students are required to take Physical Science credits as part of their Natural Sciences requirement.
 Courses with this designation may meet Physical Science requirements or the broader Natural Science breadth requirements.

 Biological Sciences (Breadth designations B or Y)